prohippo/pyelly/README.txt

 At present, PyElly consists of 63 Python modules comprising about fifteen thousand lines of source code.
-There are also various definition files to support basic various language processing capabilities in example applications, including
+There are also various definition files to support basic various language processing capabilities.
+The PyElly download also includes rules for some  example applications, including

 * indexing - remove stopwords and get stems for content words from raw text input.